By Steve

 It is important to understand that there are now two separate settlement tracks for Hyundai and Kia theft victims.

 The $145 million class action settlement covers the original claims related to the missing engine immobilizer defect and provides Common Fund payments for theft-related losses.
-This settlement received final approval on October 1, 2024, was affirmed by the Ninth Circuit on January 8, 2026, and is now processing payments.
+This settlement received final approval on October 1, 2024, was affirmed by the Ninth Circuit on January 8, 2026, and had been moving toward payment until an objector's May 26, 2026 Supreme Court petition paused distribution.

 In addition, a separate $9 million multistate settlement was announced in December 2025, backed by a coalition of 35 state attorneys general.
 That settlement provides additional compensation specifically for owners who already received the software upgrade but still experienced a theft or attempted theft after April 29, 2025.
 Under that deal, victims can receive up to $4,500 for a total loss, up to $2,250 for a partial loss, or up to $375 for attempted theft expenses.
 Claims for the multistate settlement can be filed until March 31, 2027.